tragedy-labs/sprite/docs/_tutorials/4_transactions.md

 #### What's Next?

-The next section explains the `DocumentModality`, which is an abstraction built over the database driver functionality of `SpriteDatabase`.
+The next section explains the `DocumentRepository`, which is an abstraction built over the database driver functionality of `SpriteDatabase`.